ProVeg Nederland

 ProVeg Nederland (/'pɹəʊvɛdʒ/), known as Viva Las Vega's (VLV) from 2011 to 2017, is a Dutch foundation that aims to accelerate the transition towards a plant-based food system.
 The foundation's stated goal is to make it easier for consumers to eat plant-based more often and also to help companies address the growing demand in plant-based products.
 ProVeg Nederland is a member of the international ProVeg International.

 History

 ProVeg Nederland started as an initiative in 2011 under the name Viva Las Vega's, when a group of students (including cofounders Veerle Vrindts, Pablo Moleman and Alex Romijn) organised a vegan festival, the Viva Las Vega's Festival, at Vrije Universiteit Amsterdam.
 A foundation was formally established and the group started to develop other activities.

-In 2017, Viva Las Vega's decided to commence cooperation with the new umbrella organisation ProVeg International, which also has national offices in Germany (ProVeg Deutschland, known as the Vegetarierbund Deutschland (VEBU) from 1892 to 22 April 2017), Poland (ProVeg Polska), Spain (ProVeg España), the United Kingdom (ProVeg UK), South Africa (ProVeg South Africa), China (ProVeg China) and the United States (ProVeg US).
+In 2017, Viva Las Vega's decided to commence cooperation with the new umbrella organisation ProVeg International, which has offices around the world.
 For better recognisability, the foundation therefore rebranded itself to ProVeg Nederland from 1 January 2018.